Pandora and the Flying Dutchman (1951) - full transcript

 I thought not.

-Please don't drink
+Please don't drink anymore tonight.

-or any other night.
+Not tonight or any other night.

-I know death hath
+I know death hath tens

-10,000 several doors
+thousand several doors for men

-strange geometrical hinges.
+on such strange geometrical engines,

-You may open them both ways.
+you may open them both ways.

-Any way so I were out
+Any way so I were out of your whispering.

 He passed out again.